-The guidelines for assessing the pricing of mobile voice call termination, and the calculations on which the assessment is based, were published by FICORA in 2008, and the authority noted that these principles still relevant are and applicable.
+The guidelines for assessing the pricing of mobile voice call termination, and the calculations on which the assessment is based, were published by FICORA in 2008, and the authority noted that these principles are still relevant and applicable.
 In April 2009, Finnish mobile market players reached an agreement on the level of mobile termination charges for the forthcoming period.
-The operators had already earlier agreed on introducing symmetric prices since December 2009, when the third mobile operator will drop its mobile termination charge from $5.4 \notin$ -cents per minute to $4.9 \notin$ -cents per minute.
-In addition to the symmetric price level a 10% drop of termination rates has been agreed upon to take place in 2010, when all operators will drop their prices from $4.9 \notin$ -cents per minute to $4.4 \notin$ -cents per minute.
+The operators had already earlier agreed on introducing symmetric prices since December 2009.

+when the third mobile operator will drop its mobile termination charge from 5.4 €-cents per minute to 4.9 €-cents per minute.
+In addition to the symmetric price level a 10% drop of termination rates has been agreed upon to take place in 2010, when all operators will drop their prices from 4.9 €-cents per minute to 4.4 €-cents per minute.